drenedo/naizfit-testers/README.md

 http://instance/webjars/swagger-ui/index.html

+## Persistence

+The project uses a PostgreSQL database.
+The database is deployed in a container managed by testcontainers library for testing phases.
+Also the same database is used in the production phase.
+See [schema.sql](testers-core%2Fsrc%2Fmain%2Fresources%2Fschema.sql) of the database to know more about the data structure.

 ## Testing

 The project is prepared to be tested with JUnit 5 and Mockito.
 The database is deployed in a container managed by testcontainers library for testing phases.